How Art Therapy Can Help Relieve Your Stress

-Medically reviewed by Elizabeth Erban
+Medically reviewed by Elizabeth Erban, LMFT, IMH-E

-Updated January 4, 2024by BetterHelp Editorial Team
+Updated October 12, 2024by BetterHelp Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 Have you been experiencing more stress than normal and wondering how to effectively manage it?
 If so, you’re not alone.
 Art therapy is a great option for those looking to express themselves creatively while also managing their stress and anxiety levels.
-According to the American Psychological Association, millions of Americans have reported high stress levels over the last few years, and this form of counseling can be a great form of stress management.
+According to the American Psychological Association, millions of Americans have reported high cortisol levels over the last few years, and this form of counseling can be a great form of stress management.

 Getty/Halfpoint Images